lightly-ai/lightly/docs/source/docker/getting_started/hardware_recommendations.rst

 If you want to train an embedding model for many epochs or want to further increase computing speed, we recommend to switch to a V100 or A10 GPU or better.

-If you read the data from a local hard disk, make sure that you use a SSD.
+If you stream the data from a cloud bucket using the datasource feature, make sure that the cloud bucket is in the same region as the compute machine.
-If you read the data from a cloud bucket instead, make sure that the cloud bucket is in the same region as the compute machine.
+Using the same region is very important, see also :ref:`ref-docker-network-traffic-same-region` If you are using the old workflow of reading from a local disk instead, use a SSD.
-Using the same region is very important, see also :ref:`ref-docker-network-traffic-same-region`
+However, we recommend the workflow to stream from a cloud bucket.

 Keep the configuration option `lightly.loader.num_workers` at the default (-1), which will set it to the number of vCPUs on your machine.